 Community members are at least 55 years old and include faculty and staff of the University of Michigan as well as other colleges and universities, professionals and business people.
 Many continue to work full or part-time in paid or volunteer positions.
 University Commons is often described as a university oriented, academically inclined and intellectually curious community.

 An active network of committees and interest groups range from Camera Club to Shakespeare.
 Speakers and musicians conduct lectures and concerts at the spacious recital hall.

-Shared facilities include class and meeting rooms, a fitness center, an area for performances and dining.
+Shared facilities include class and meeting rooms, a fitness center and an area for performances and dining.
 On Friday afternoons residents gather for Common Time in the Brass Rail Cafe, a casual gathering space that opens onto a large patio.

 At University Commons you can choose when and how you want to be involved.
 A New York Times article cited University Commons as a “model” for active adults.
 The community has also been featured on national and local television in news features and documentaries.